 LevelFlight Safety Standard

-A new standard in safety and regulatory compliance has emerged in the private jet charter industry thanks to partnership between forward-thinking aircraft charter operators and the innovative company Fly Compliant.
-At Global Air Charters, we are proud to be a long-standing partner in the development of the LevelFlight suite of cloud-based applications, used to manage operations and compliance, as well as to enhance safety.
+A new standard in safety and regulatory compliance has emerged in the private jet charter industry thanks to partnership between charter operators and Fly Compliant.
+At Global Air Charters, we are a long-standing partner in the development of the LevelFlight suite of cloud-based applications.
+These applications manage operations and compliance, along with enhancing safety.

 What Is LevelFlight?

-Fly Compliant, LLC, created LevelFlight.com in 2000 as a first-of-its-kind online regulatory compliance tool.
-Working closely with the US Federal Aviation Administration (FAA), Fly Compliant earned acceptance of LevelFlight as a regulatory compliance system for the following FAA-required functions:
+Fly Compliant created LevelFlight.com in 2000 as a first-of-its-kind online regulatory compliance tool.
+Fly Compliant earned acceptance of LevelFlight as a regulatory compliance system for the following FAA-required functions:

 · A025 Electronic Recordkeeping